 - First Converts: Rich Pagan Women and the Rhetoric of Mission in Early Judaism and Christianity.
 Contraversions: Jews and Other Differences.
 Stanford: Stanford University Press, 2001.

 - Violence in the New Testament: Jesus Followers and Other Jews under Empire.
-New York/London: T & T Clark International, 2005 (with E. Leigh Gibson).
+New York/London: T & T Clark International, 2005 (Co-edited with E. Leigh Gibson).

 - Walk in the Ways of Wisdom: Essays in Honor of Elisabeth Schüssler Fiorenza.
-Harrisburg/London/New York: Trinity Press International, 2003 (with Cynthia Kittredge, Melanie Johnson DeBaufre).
+Harrisburg/London/New York: Trinity Press International, 2003 (Co-edited with Cynthia Kittredge, Melanie Johnson DeBaufre).

-- “Feminist Biblical Interpretation” Oxford Encyclopedia of Biblical Interpretation.
-Oxford University Press, 2013 (with Suzanne Scholz),
+- “Feminist Biblical Interpretation” (co-authored with with Suzanne Scholz), Oxford Encyclopedia of Biblical Interpretation.
+(Steven L. McKenzie, ed.; Oxford University Press, 2013).

 - “The Weeping Jesus and the Daughters of Jerusalem: The significance of gender in Lukan lament.”
 Pages 385 -403 of Doing Gender- Doing Religion: Fallstudien zur Intersektionalität in Texten des frühen Judentums, Christentums und Islam.
 Edited by Christine Gerber, Ute E. Eisen und Angela Standhartinger.
 Tübingen: Mohr, 2013.